hulln/hulln.github.io/README.md

 ## Repository Structure

-In the `src` folder you will find the following:
+Within the `src` folder, you'll find the following:
 - `assets`: CSS, JS, SASS, and other assets,
 - `images`: images,
 - `other`: other source files.

-The `orig` folder contains the original code for the website, including an example for a general page.
-Also included is the original [README.txt](orig/README.txt) file.
+The folder `old` folder preserves the previous website design, inspired by the Hyperspace theme by HTML5 UP ([html5up.net](https://html5up.net)).
+Additionally, the `orig` folder contains the original code for this previous website, including a sample for a general page.
+The original [README.txt](orig/README.txt) file is also included.

 ## License

-This website is licensed under the Creative Commons Attribution 3.0 Unported License.
-More information can be found in the [LICENSE.md](LICENSE.md) file.
+At present, this website is not covered by any specific license.
+When applicable, further details will be provided in the [LICENSE.md](LICENSE.md) file upon upload.

 ## Credits

-Hyperspace by HTML5 UP ([html5up.net](https://html5up.net) | [@ajlkn](https://twitter.com/ajlkn)).
+The current version of the website was created by me, with invaluable assistance from ChatGPT [ChatGPT](https://chat.openai.com/).